Been accepted to General? Pay your deposit on line. Click here!

 Check out the GTS Resources Page!

-Orientation week will begin on Sunday evening August 24 at 5pm with the Dean's welcome and cocktail reception, and ends on Friday afternoon, August 29.
+Orientation week will begin on August 29 with the Dean's welcome and cocktail reception on September 1.

 The Matriculation Ceremony